-The manuscript of the 126 tours remained in the possession of the family and passed to Loveday's great, great, great, great grandaughter, Sarah Markham (nee Loveday).
+The manuscript of the 126 tours remained in the possession of the family and passed to Loveday's great, great, great granddaughter, Sarah Markham (nee Loveday).
 It formed the basis of the biography which she published in 1984.
 She had however during the ten or so years leading up to her death in 2003 at the age of 93 been working towards publication of the tours in full with a comprehensive index of names and places.
 Not only did this require much research but it was also no mean feat for her to grasp the complexities of Microsoft Word including the insertion of numerous footnotes and symbols.

 As an example, Tour No. 28 has been reproduced on this website.
 This includes a visit to Windsor Castle.
-If you would like access to the complete Tours, please go to the 'Contact Form' page and email a request.
+If you would like access to the complete Tours, please go to the contact page or use the form in the footer, and email a request.

 We will endeavour to send the Tours by email in PDF format as soon as possible.